Mela User Guide

 Reuse

-Sets whether to reuse an active voice if its associated note matches the newest note.
-When disabled, multiple voices can play the same note simultaneously.
+Toggles whether an active voice is reused if its note matches the newest note, or whether multiple voices can play the same note simultaneously.

 Release

-Sets the priority for releasing a note when all voices are in use to reallocate a voice.
-Options include the newest, oldest, lowest, or highest note.
+Selects the priority for releasing a voice when all voices are in use: oldest, newest, highest, lowest, or random note.

 Voice Alignment

-Different instances sharing the same MIDI input synchronise their voice allocation, ensuring consistent behaviour for Poly-to-Poly modulation across modules.
+Different instances sharing the same MIDI input auto-synchronise their voice allocation, ensuring consistent Poly-to-Poly modulation across modules.

 Released on Dec 19, 2024 as part of Collection 0.